 The larger air tank can store more air so you can operate your pneumatic tools for longer periods of time before the air compressor motor has to kick in and refill the storage tank.

-Some of the larger air compressors are so loud that they could damage your hearing if you do not wear ear plugs while they are running.
+Some of the larger air compressors for nail guns are so loud that they could damage your hearing if you do not wear ear plugs while they are running.
 Most of the smaller air compressors have a low enough dBA that you can operate them without an ear plug if you choose to do so.

 It would be the best practice to wear ear plugs anytime you are going to be operating the air compressor inside a structure.
 The noise levels will increase when the compressor is contained in an enclosed area.